rm511130/MarkLogic/README.md

 cd /work/marklogic
 ```

+- MarkLogic-10.0-1.x86_64.rpm needs to be downloaded directly from [MarkLogic's Product Web site](http://developer.marklogic.com/products) and this step will entail creating an account with MarkLogic.
-- The [Dockerfile](https://github.com/rm511130/MarkLogic/blob/master/Dockerfile) in this folder points to a MarkLogic-10.0-1.x86_64.rpm file which must exist in the same directory.
+- The [Dockerfile](https://github.com/rm511130/MarkLogic/blob/master/Dockerfile) in this folder points to a MarkLogic-10.0-1.x86_64.rpm file which must exist in the same `/work/marklogic` directory.
-- MarkLogic-10.0-1.x86_64.rpm needs to be downloaded directly from [MarkLogic's Product Web site](http://developer.marklogic.com/products)
+- The `docker build` and `docker push` commands shown below will create a [MarkLogic Docker Image](https://cloud.docker.com/u/rmeira/repository/docker/rmeira/marklogic10) in my (rmeira) public Docker Hub repo.
+You should replace the `rmeira` part of the commands with your own Docker Username or you can leverage the one I've already built.

 ```
 docker build -t rmeira/marklogicv10:v1 .